Live News Articles Safety Guide Register Now ▶

 Cons

-• Bitget has not obtained full MiFID II or FCA authorization; EU and UK users face meaningful product restrictions
+• No full MiFID II or FCA authorization; EU and UK users face meaningful product restrictions

 • US users cannot access derivatives products